reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

   rm        Delete files from workspace. upload    Upload files and directories to workspace.

+Workspace file retention commands: retention-rules-list  List the retention rules for a workflow.

 Secret management commands:
   secrets-add     Add secrets from literal string or from file. secrets-delete  Delete user secrets by name.